JereKuusela/valheim-upgrade_world/publish/README.md

 Runs the "genloc" command without needing devcommands enabled.
 This can be used to redistribute locations after destroying zones.

+## set_vegetation [disable] [...ids]

+Enables vegetation for the world generator, affecting any forced (with "generate" command) or natural generation.
+Disables vegetation with the "disable" flag.

+Tab key can be used to autocomplete available prefab ids.

+Examples:
+- set_vegetation disable BlueberryBush: Disables generation of blueberry bushes.
+- set_vegetation vertical_web horizontal_web tunnel_web: Enables webs to generate in Mistlands.

+## reset_vegetation

+Revert vegetation generation back to the original.

 ## start

 Zone based commands don't exeute instantly but instead print the amount of zones being affected.
 This command can be then used to start executing.